XFeiF/ComputerVision_PaperNotes/notes/Using Self-Supervised Learning Can Improve Model Robustness and Uncertainty.md

 This paper shows findings about combine self-supervised learning with supervised learning can improve model's performance on robustness and uncertainty.
 It serves like a summary with experiments.

-In this paper, they found self-spervision can:
+In this paper, they found self-supervision can:

 -  improve model's **robustness** to **adversarial examples, label corruption and common input corruptions**.
 -  benefits **out-of-distribution** (OOD) detection on difficult, near-distribution outliers

 This paper has essentially no theory, but proposes lots of interesting directions for future work.